AgnieszkaRosner/be_healty_hackaton_proposal/README.md

 - Back End: Java, Python, NodeJs, Rust (bacouse I am in love with her...).
 Choose one.
 - DB MySql, for back end approach, MongoDb plus SQLite for Navigation Services
 - Fron End: Angular7, Rx, Material.
 Lets start web frinedly, then going mobile if We have more time and people resources.
-- Navigation Services: Rust, C, C++, has to be fast to calculate in real time.
+- Navigation Services: Rust has to be fast to calculate in real time.
 Java at least.
 - IOT could be Python, but I am not sure, last time We had have 'fuck up' caused by Python not being type sefe, and We will not have enough time for writing tests for sure.
 TO CONSIDERATION.

 ## POSSIBLY NOT ALL COULD BE DONE WITH TEAM OF FIVE.
 SO MAIN FEATURES TO FOCUS ON ARE: